top of page

 2. Convenience Isn’t the Same as Safety

-Online ketamine programs can make at-home treatment sound simple and low-risk — but the reality is that ketamine is a controlled dissociative anesthetic.
+Online ketamine programs can make at-home treatment sound simple and low-risk.
+However, the reality is that ketamine is a controlled dissociative anesthetic.
 When taken without proper medical oversight, patients face risks such as:

 • Dissociation